One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 kafka-consumer-groups.sh --bootstrap-server "kafka-${ENVIRONMENT}.internal:9092" --group "$GROUP" --topic "$TOPIC" --reset-offsets $STRATEGY --execute

-1. Idempotency must be a pre-condition, not a post-record.
-If your idempotency key is written after the side effect fires, it only prevents duplicate storage — not duplicate action.
-The check must happen before any externally visible work.
-This is true for webhooks, emails, charge APIs, anything with observable side effects.
+Idempotency must be a pre-condition, not a post-record.
+If the idempotency key is written after the side effect fires, it only prevents duplicate storage, not duplicate action.
+The check has to happen before any externally visible work.
+This applies to webhooks, emails, charge APIs, anything with observable side effects.

-2. Kafka offset resets have no undo.
-Unlike most database operations, a Kafka offset reset is immediate and committed the moment the command runs.
-There is no transaction to roll back.
+Kafka offset resets have no undo.
+Unlike most database operations, an offset reset is immediate and committed the moment the command runs.
+No transaction to roll back.
 If you don't have per-partition offset metrics stored externally, you may not even know where to reset back to.
 We now ship partition offset snapshots to our metrics store every 30 seconds specifically for this recovery path.

-3. Multi-environment terminal sessions are accidents waiting to happen.
-We now enforce that production Kafka access requires going through a dedicated jump host with a red-coloured terminal prompt and a mandatory KAFKA_ENV=prod environment variable that all wrapper scripts validate.
-Staging uses green.
-You feel the difference.
+Multi-environment terminal sessions are accidents waiting to happen.
+Production Kafka access now requires going through a dedicated jump host with a red terminal prompt and a mandatory KAFKA_ENV=prod variable that wrapper scripts validate.
+Staging is green.
+You feel the difference, which sounds silly until you've been up at 3 AM.

-4. Operational blast radius should be bounded by design.
+Operational blast radius should be bounded by design.
 Our webhook consumer had no rate limiter.
-When it got 1,200 extra events in its backlog, it processed them at full speed — 847 events in 90 seconds.
-Had we had a configurable MAX_EVENTS_PER_MINUTE guard, an alert on abnormal throughput spikes could have fired before a single duplicate webhook left our system.
+When it got 1,200 extra events in its backlog, it processed them at full speed: 847 events in 90 seconds.
+A configurable MAX_EVENTS_PER_MINUTE guard plus an alert on abnormal throughput spikes would have fired before a single duplicate webhook left our system.

-5. The audit trail gap cost us an hour.
-We spent 60 minutes debugging application code when the answer was a one-line Slack message.
-We now pipe all kafka-consumer-groups.sh invocations through a wrapper that logs to our incident management system with the operator's identity, the command, and a timestamp — before execution.
+The audit trail gap cost us an hour.
+60 minutes debugging application code when the answer was a one-line Slack message.
+We now pipe all kafka-consumer-groups.sh invocations through a wrapper that logs to our incident management system with operator identity, command, and timestamp, before execution.

 The $183k was recovered.
 The 17 manual refunds were embarrassing but manageable.
-The real cost was the 22 minutes between first alert and containment, and the three weeks it took to rebuild merchant trust for three integrations that had to handle the duplicate charge reversal on their end.
+The real cost was the 22 minutes between first alert and containment, plus the three weeks it took to rebuild merchant trust with three integrations that had to handle the duplicate charge reversal on their end.

 Share this